Land of Talk: 2018–2019: touring, recording Indistinct Conversations

-2020-present: Belle Époque, Calming Night Partner EP + Album
+2020–present: Belle Époque, Calming Night Partner EP and album

 Prior to the launch of 'Indistinct Conversations,' for one day only in March 2020, Elizabeth Powell issued their 1999 cassette Belle Époque as a download through Bandcamp.
 This was part of Bandcamp's Friday music campaign, with all sales going directly to the artist.
 However, the download was officially released to a wider fanbase on February 5, 2021.

 On October 13, 2020, through the band's Instagram story, the band confirmed they were working on a new album and EP, with the possibility of releasing the EP in late 2021.
 Artwork for the new EP was revealed on the band's Instagram on April 14, 2021.
-On June 6, 2021 the band confirmed through their Instagram account with a message 'New EP Coming Soon' with the words 'Stay Up All Night Wondering How To Make Things Right’.
-On July 26, 2021 the band confirmed through an Instagram story a new EP would be released in October with a new song to be released “soon”, followed by a 15 second clip of a new song titled 'Calming Night Partner'.
+On June 6, 2021, the band confirmed through their Instagram account with a message "New EP Coming Soon" with the words "Stay Up All Night Wondering How To Make Things Right".
+On July 26, 2021, the band confirmed through an Instagram story a new EP would be released in October with a new song to be released "soon", followed by a 15-second clip of a new song titled "Calming Night Partner".

-On September 2, 2021 through the band's social media channels titles of new songs in development were revealed including 'Calming Night Partner', 'Dogfight', 'Something Will Be Said' 'Fluorescent Blood', 'Make It Out', 'Love Will', 'Liminal Glide' and 'It Didn't Come Easy', some of which will appear on the EP and their next studio album.
+On September 2, 2021, through the band's social media channels titles of new songs in development were revealed including "Calming Night Partner", "Dogfight", "Something Will Be Said", "Fluorescent Blood", "Make It Out", "Love Will", "Liminal Glide", and "It Didn't Come Easy", some of which will appear on the EP and their next studio album.

-On September 22, 2021, the band revealed the name of the new EP - 'Calming Night Partner' through an Instagram story.
-On October 2, 2021 Land of Talk revealed the title of the first track to be lifted from the EP - ‘Moment Feed’ with confirmation a music video directed by aitso would be released.
-On October 12, 2021 the lead track from their forthcoming EP was released, the EP is to be released on November 12, 2021 as a digital only release.
-Other tracks to feature on the EP include ‘Calming Night Partner’, ‘Leave Life Alone’ and ‘Something Will Be Said’.
-The band toured Canada and the US in Spring 2022 and began working on new demos in June 2022.
-According to the bands social media platforms, recording for the new album commenced in July 2022 and continued throughout the first quarter of 2023, with the new album scheduled for release in fall 2023.
+On September 22, 2021, the band revealed the name of the new EP - Calming Night Partner through an Instagram story.
+On October 2, 2021, Land of Talk revealed the title of the first track to be lifted from the EP - "Moment Feed" with confirmation a music video directed by aitso would be released.
+On October 12, 2021, the lead track from their forthcoming EP was released, the EP is to be released on November 12, 2021 as a digital only release.
+Other tracks to feature on the EP include "Calming Night Partner", "Leave Life Alone", and "Something Will Be Said".
+The band toured Canada and the US in spring 2022 and began working on new demos in June 2022.
+According to the band's social media platforms, recording for the new album commenced in July 2022 and continued throughout the first quarter of 2023.
+In August, the album's title was announced as Performances, with release scheduled for October 13.
+The album's release was preceded by the singles "Your Beautiful Self", "Pwintiques", and "Sitcom".

+Personal life

+Elizabeth is non-binary and uses they/them pronouns.